eduardapontel/news-portal/README.md

 ## Project Structure 📂

 - `index.html`: The main HTML file that structures the page content.
+- `styles/`: Contains all CSS files.
   - `global.css`: Defines style variables and global rules for the page.
   - `header.css`: Specific styles for the header.
   - `index.css`: Imports and combines project styles.
   - `sections.css`: Specific styles for the main sections of the page.
   - `utility.css`: Provides utility classes for quick layout and styling.
+- `assets/`: Contains images, icons, and other resources used in the project.

 <br>